MiroSemko/webtech1-zadanie-final/README.md

   * basic responsiveness
   * PWA compatibility
   * drag&drop implementation
-  * compatibility with smartphones and tablets
+  * compatibility and playability on mobile devices
   * using xml or json files
   * saving progress using localStorage of browser
-  * using a phone sensor
+  * using a mobile device sensor
   * writing a basic guide

 #############################################